smart94423/pabutools/docs/_sources/usage.rst

 Ordinal Profiles
 ^^^^^^^^^^^^^^^^

-When ordinal ballots are used, voters are asked to order the projects based on their preferences.
+When ordinal ballots are used, voters are asked to rank the projects based on their preferences.
 The class :py:class:`~pabutools.election.ballot.ordinalballot.OrdinalBallot` represents such ballots.
-It inherits from the Python class `list` and our class :py:class:`~pabutools.election.ballot.ballot.Ballot`.
+It inherits from the Python class `list` (actually the class `dict` to ensure unicity of the projects, but all `list` methods have been implemented) and our class :py:class:`~pabutools.election.ballot.ballot.Ballot`.

 Ordinal profiles are handled by the class :py:class:`~pabutools.election.profile.ordinalprofile.OrdinalProfile`.